oracle official Web Site ManualiOracle.it

 All the LORIS and SCOTT's views read from the LORIS' tables.

-You must do a query that create the SQL that SYSTEM must launch in order to give to SCOTT the privileges to read all the LORIS tables that are referenced from the views.
+You must do a query that create the SQL that SYSTEM must launch in order to give SCOTT the privileges to read all the LORIS tables that are referenced from the views.

 For instance, LORIS have the SALES view and this view reference the tables CUSTOMER, ITEM, ORD and PRODUCT; then we want that the query give this result: